Community Service

 Heart of the City – End of the Season Celebration

-IBEW Local 150 – Apprentice Tool Bags
+IBEW Local 150 – Donate Apprentice Tool Bags

-Libertyville Junior Women’s Club – Pumpkin Fest
+Libertyville Junior Women’s Club – Pumpkin Fest Pumpkin Donation

-Libertyville Township Gift Fund – Holiday Meals
+Libertyville Township Gift Fund – Donate Holiday Meals

-Liberty Towers Community – Bingo
+Liberty Towers Community – Bingo Prizes and Call Numbers

-Mickey Finn’s Brewery – USO Fundraiser
+Mickey Finn’s Brewery – USO Fundraiser Serving Beverages

 Misericordia – Candy Days Funds Collection